 Yagheli da?

 I am Pradeeban, an Assistant Professor of Computer Science at the University of Alaska Anchorage.
-My research focuses on networking and big data innovations for healthcare.
+My research focuses on networking and big data innovations for healthcare and Circumpolar North.

-As a Postdoctoral Researcher at the Department of Biomedical Informatics, Emory University, Atlanta, GA, USA.
-I researched and built efficient frameworks to schedule and execute biomedical informatics workflows, such as radiology imaging streams and neuroscience pipelines, in research clusters and multi-clouds.
+Before moving to Alaska, as a Postdoctoral Researcher at the Department of Biomedical Informatics, Emory University, Atlanta, GA, USA.
+I researched and built efficient frameworks to schedule and execute biomedical informatics workflows.

 I have an EU Erasmus Mundus Joint Doctorate in Distributed Computing (EMJD-DC) from INESC-ID Lisboa / Instituto Superior Técnico, Universidade de Lisboa, Portugal and Université catholique de Louvain, Belgium.
 I received my MSc degree, Erasmus Mundus European Master in Distributed Computing (EMDC), from Instituto Superior Técnico, Portugal, and KTH Royal Institute of Technology, Sweden.